vyperlang/titanoboa/README.md

 Usage and quickstart are [below](#usage-quick-start).
 For more detailed documentation, please see the [documentation](https://titanoboa.readthedocs.io/en/latest/index.html).

 ## Setup dev environment
-Clone titanoboa git repo and change into the newly created directory.
+Clone the titanoboa git repository and change into the newly created directory.

 Create python virtual environment inside titanoboa folder
 ```